- The machine refuses to accept a character's money.

 - "'Tis the Fifteenth Season" had Homer at a Secret Santa exchange at work where, after receiving a DVD player from Carl and being asked by Lenny where ''his'' present was, he says to Lenny, "Your present is right in the other room."
 He then goes offscreen to the other room and is clearly heard saying "C'mon, machine, take my dollar! ...
 Fine, we'll play it your way!"
 He then tackles the machine (still offscreen) and returns with a tube of Certs breath mints.

-- When Bart attacks the school vending machines, they retaliate by firing their contents at him ("I'm gonna cap a pop in yo ass!")
+- In "The Heartbroke Kid", Bart attacks the school vending machines and they retaliate by firing their contents at him ("I'm gonna cap a pop in yo ass!"), with Bart blocking them.

 - A Funny Background Event in "A Streetcar Named Marge" has Homer beating the crap out of an uncooporative vending machine.

-- In "You Only Move Twice", Homer struggles to get a vending machine to accept his bill.
+- In "You Only Move Twice", Homer struggles to get a vending machine to accept his incredibly beat up dollar bill.

 - An episode of Tiny Toon Adventures had Hamton get frustrated over such a vending machine.